 Further Information and Other Local Ideas

 If you follow the Nidderdale Way south east then you will arrive at one of the highlights of the area at Brimham Rocks.
 The National Trust owned site includes an extraordinary collection of large rock formations which are hundreds of millions of years old.
 It's a geoligically fascinating area with good walking trails across the surrounding Brimham Moor to explore.
+Just to the east of the rocks there's the more secluded Eavestone Lake to explore as well.

 For more walking ideas in the area see the Nidderdale Walks and the Yorkshire Dales Walks pages.